iamnaveensingh/OASIS-Tribute_Page/README.md

 # Tribute Page

-It's a Tribute Page project which is given by [Oasis](https://www.oasisinfobyte.com/)
+It's a Tribute Page project which is given by [Oasis](https://www.oasisinfobyte.com/).

 ## Demo

-Download this repository and open index.html file to see the demo.
+Download this repository and open index.html file to see the demo or [Click Here](https://oasis-tribute-page.vercel.app/).

 ## Authors